 Badger High School is a public high school in Lake Geneva.
 The principal of Badger High School is Robert Kopydlowski.
-1,440 children attend Badger High School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+1,440 students go to Badger High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
 4% of the Badger High School students are "limited in English proficiency."
-41% of the 1,440 students here get reduced lunch prices.
-The student to teacher ratio at Badger High School is 14:1.
+41% of the 1,440 students here have subsidized lunches.
+The ratio of students to teachers at Badger High School is 14:1.
 Alden-Hebron High School is one of the nearest high schools.

 - Ceramics sculpture